jungjio/TheGiverBot/README.md

   One of which is a google driver.
   Download link: https://sites.google.com/a/chromium.org/chromedriver/getting-started

-  Leave the chrome driver inside your downloads folder Essentially allows you to work with the software in the code.
+  Leave the chrome driver inside your downloads folder, this allows you to work with the software in the code.